single; single mothers; single father; separation; divorce; sole. ;

 - Single parent families often have less money than two parent families where many have a double income.

-Whatever the challenges it's important to live your life in ways that shows your children you are happy.
+Whatever the challenges it's important to live your life in ways that show your children you are happy.
 This will help them accept and value their lifestyle.

 - Some single parents feel happy and relieved to be on their own and out of a conflict situation.
 You may enjoy the freedom of making your own parenting choices without consulting or arguing with someone else.